cmeeren/FSharp.JsonApi/README.md

 * Full support for sparse fieldsets and included resources
 * Support for loading included resources asynchronously on-demand, in parallel
 * Uses [FSharp.JsonSkippable](https://github.com/cmeeren/FSharp.JsonSkippable) for strong typing of whether JSON properties are included or excluded
+* Plays very nicely with the robust error handling of [FsToolkit.ErrorHandling](https://github.com/demystifyfp/FsToolkit.ErrorHandling/), whether monadic or applicative (the latter works perfectly to return multiple JSON-API errors at once)
 * And much more

 The focus is on server implementations, but it may also be useful when implementing clients (please get in touch!).

+### Production readiness

+We use this library for at least two mission-critical production APIs.
+I have developed and tweaked it internally for around one and a half years before finally polishing it and publishing to NuGet.
+I’m not claiming it’s perfect, or even bug-free, but it’s battle-tested, and I have a vested interest in keeping this library working properly.

 Installation
 ------------